ST. HUBERT’S COMMUNITY CONNECTION OUTREACH

 Collaboration with Area Food Banks Assists Pet Parents

-Friday, September 21 marked the official “kick-off” of our new community pet food and supplies distribution in collaboration with area food banks.
-Our van chocked full of donated dry and canned pet food and additional items like flea/tick preventative, leashes and collars and even some toys, we headed out to the Salvation Army Dover Corps, one of four area agencies with whom we’re partnering.
-St. Hubert’s will collect and organize food and supplies in an ongoing effort to give pet parents who may be struggling financially a hand in providing the basics for their animal family members.
-We’ll distribute the goods monthly at each location and stand ready to fulfill emergency needs between visits.
+A significant component of our community outreach efforts is our community pet food and supplies distribution in collaboration with area food banks.
+Our van, chock full of donated dry and canned pet food and additional items like flea/tick preventative, leashes and collars and even some toys, heads out to our partner agencies.
+St. Hubert’s collects and organizes food and supplies in an ongoing effort to give pet parents who may be struggling financially a hand in providing the basics for their animal family members.
+We distribute the goods at each partner location on a regular basis and stand ready to fulfill emergency needs between visits.

-Staffer Mary Saavedra, who is bilingual, was part of Friday’s team to be sure that we could correctly answer any questions and make everyone aware that we will return the third Friday of every month with food and supplies.
-On this first visit we were able to provide more than 1,000 pounds of dog and cat food which will take care of 57 pets until our next visit.
+On our first food bank outreach in September 2014, we were able to provide more than 1,000 pounds of dog and cat food which was able to take care of 57 pets until the next visit.
 We also handed out canned food, flea/tick preventative, dog biscuits and miscellaneous supplies.
 We met seniors, couples, singles and families—all of whom are devoted to their pets and enthusiastically expressed their appreciation—many shared hugs with us!
 We heard all about their pets and saw pictures of many.
 We were humbled to hear from one lady how excited she was to be able to go home and spoil her dog with good kibble, some canned food to add in and biscuits for a snack--she’s been feeding him hot dogs because her budget just can’t be stretched to include buying dog food right now.
 Our hearts were warmed when more than one person told us how much their kitties were going to enjoy being treated to canned food which they rarely are able to have.
 We “met” 57 pets who are in responsible, loving homes and need to stay there where they belong—we’re committed to giving their families a hand up when they need it to make sure they’ll be able to keep them well fed.
 In addition to Salvation Army Dover Corps St. Hubert’s is partnering with Morristown Community Soup Kitchen, Interfaith Food Pantry and Somerset Food Bank Network.

-Thanks to an incredibly generous gift from Pet Supplies Plus in Berkeley Heights we were well stocked for our initial distributions.
-But we need help to continue our monthly distributions.
+The partnership between St. Hubert's and area food banks provides a much-needed support system to struggling pet parents, and we need help to continue our monthly distributions.
 Please note that at the request of the partnering food banks pet food and supplies should NOT be taken to their locations.
 St. Hubert’s will be the collection and organization site for donations to the program.
-Please click here and see the COMMUNITY CONNECTION OUTREACH section of our wish list if you can help us with the specific items we need to stock the community pantry.
+Please click here and see the Food Bank section of our wish list if you can help us with the specific items we need to stock the community pantry.